-The Evening Undergraduate Program serves adults who want to earn a college degree in the evening or who want to take courses for professional development.
-The unique block format allows students to enroll as full-time students while maintaining full-time employment.
-Two degree programs are offered: the Bachelor of Business Administration (B.B.A.) and the Bachelor of Arts in Education (B.A.E.).
+The Distance and Online Education Division serves adults who want to earn a college degree online, or who want to take courses for professional development, including but not limited to lateral entry and residency licensure.
+The unique block and online format allows students to enroll as full-time students while maintaining full-time employment.
+Four degree programs are offered: the Bachelor of Business Administration (B.B.A.) the Bachelor of Arts in Education (B.A.E.), the Bachelor of Science in Information Technology (B.S.
+IT), and the Bachelor of Science in Nursing (B.S.N.).